 One autumn day in the Garden, I remember her telling me where to look for a Winter Wren.
 I went to that spot, and sure enough, it was still there.
 That was my first look at a Winter Wren.
 Mrs. Crone always seemed to be wearing a green woolly beret, or as Hellander in The Wild Gardener calls it, a tam-o'-shanter.
 And always she seemed to be wearing a green or brown slacks outfit.
 The first time I saw her in a dress was at the Science Museum, where I would attend the Minneapolis Bird Club evening meetings.
 During the winter months she worked there as the night overseer -- the same job I was to have several years later while attending the University.

 Once, after I started to teach school, I made my usual stop at her cottage.
 In the course of the conversation, she asked whether I was a member of the Friends of the Wild Flower Garden.
 “Noooo,” I answered.
 Emphatically she replied, “Well, you should be!”
-And yes, I filled out the form on the spot.

 In those early years of my teaching career, I had great plans to grow some ginseng as a money crop on a wooded plot up north.
 So, I asked Mrs. Crone where I could buy some.
 She said I didn’t need to buy it and proceeded to dig up a clump for me, then added a goldenseal plant for good measure.